TarheelGrad1998/gallery-card/README.md

 This was developed for use alongside the [component for Kuna cameras](https://github.com/marthoc/kuna) but should work with any images/videos, in theory.

-New in v3.0 - support for media source, error logging, slideshow, sorting, and image/camera maximizing.
+New in v3.3 - support for folder sensor, sorting options, and misc fixes.

 ![Screenshot](https://github.com/TarheelGrad1998/GalleryCard/raw/master/screenshot.png)

 ## Images/Video sources
-To display files from a folder, there are now two options when using v3.0+:
+To display files from a folder, there are now three options when using v3.3+:
 1. [The files component](https://github.com/TarheelGrad1998/files), a separate integration you must install and configure.
 2. Using a [media source](https://www.home-assistant.io/integrations/media_source/).
 Set up the media source per hass and ensure it appears in the media browser.
+3. (new in v3.3) [The folder component](https://www.home-assistant.io/integrations/folder/), similar to the files component but included in Home Assistant by default.

 #### Pros/Cons
 At present, the decision of which to use is up to you, but there are consequences.
-The files component loads the files from the server on the backend into a sensor.
+The files and folder components load the files from the server on the backend into a sensor.
 This means when Lovelace loads it is much faster to access files.
 However, you MUST store your files in the www directory, which means they are essentially publicly available to anyone who can access your HA URL.
 The media source component only retrieves files when you load the page, which means it appears slower to load.
 However, those files are protected by Home Assistant's authorization and not publicly available.
 Additionally, media source files are currently only sorted by file name, where files has more options for date and file size.

 ## Installation
 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)